driessenslucas/researchproject/Thesis.md

 Working on this thesis has been a significant learning experience.
 Early on, a deeper understanding of hardware would have saved a lot of headaches.
 The challenges faced and the solutions found have taught me a lot about the iterative nature of research and the importance of staying open to new ideas.

 For those venturing into this field, start with simpler simulations and gradually add complexity.
 Regular sensor calibration and consistency in movement mechanics between simulation and reality are key.
-Don’t hesitate to seek feedback from the research community; it can provide valuable insights and improve your work, I wish I had done this more before starting my project.
+Don’t hesitate to seek feedback from the research community; it can provide valuable insights and improve your work.
+I wish I had done this more before starting my project.

 In the end, making a trained RL agent work in the real world is doable, but it takes meticulous planning, flexibility, and ongoing refinement.
 This project underscores the need for continuous efforts to make Sim2Real applications robust and reliable.
 It contributes to the field by offering a detailed roadmap for future research, emphasizing the need for a systematic approach, continuous feedback, and practical experimentation to bring RL from simulation into the real world successfully.